 An episode of the Dr. Oz show presented "7 Belly Blasters" which included a claim that eating hot pepper jelly can boost your metabolism.
-Today we'll look a look at this statement.
+Is this true?

-In a segment entitled “7 Belly Blasters that Really Work” the daytime television doctor’s first suggestion was to introduce hot pepper jelly to your diet to speed up metabolism.
+During a 2013 episode of the Dr. Oz Show entitled “Belly-Fat Myths!”, there was a segment called “7 Belly Blasters That Really Work” in which Dr. Oz suggested introducing hot pepper jelly into your diet in order to speed up metabolism.
 He stated the following regarding the product:

 This stuff is a brand new way to ignite your metabolism.
 So for about half an hour after you eat this you can increase your metabolism not just by a little bit but by a whopping 20 percent.
 And that’s without doing anything else.
 I’m talking about doing running or jogging or weight lifting or anything else.
 Big benefit, small little change in your behavior.
 So I want you to get two tablespoonfuls of hot pepper jelly.
 You’re gonna put it on either on your English muffin if that’s going to have in the morning.
 If you have eggs – which is a good idea by the way – that’s fine.
 This stuff costs about 5 bucks.